anon-blue/anon.blue/README.txt

 kiJamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flem ingsburg, KY 41041 (His fatherdjsjshssnszsssjsjdhdhjdjdjdhdjdjjdbdhdjdjkakskskks jdjdjkejdjddj你好ughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
-Please alert the police!
-Thank you! <3
+Please alert the policehiyppppoopppooop
   Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flem ingsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his ow n 3 year old daughter (at the time was only 2) he nbuhuhjhhggggggggggggggggggggg